pebonius/faun-town/README.md

-# elf goes to town
+# new faun in town

 survival game about trying to rent a house.